 It is recommended that everyone completing training, participate in a refresher training course every 2 years.

-APT’s Nationally Recognised Fluid Power courses provide participants with the educational requirements of Competent Person status in support of MDG41.
+APT’s Nationally Recognised Fluid Power courses provide students with the educational requirements of Competent Person status in support of MDG41.

 As you can imagine, it is important for individuals with specialist skills to periodically reinforce the important concepts and update their knowledge to current technologies, equipment and health & safety expectations.